Unidata/python-training/pages/index.rst

 .. description: A one-stop shop for Python in atmospheric science and meteorology
 .. type: text

-Welcome to Unidata's Python Training Site for atmospheric science and meteorology.
+Welcome to Unidata's Python training resources for atmospheric science and meteorology.
 This site is meant to be a one-stop website for learning how to use Python for earth-science education and research for any experience level.
 New Python users may find the :doc:`Introduction to Python <intro-to-python>` section a good place to start.
 Check out the :doc:`Example Gallery <gallery-home>` for detailed meteorology-specific